 Brookfield LP assists in the preparation and implementation of the overall strategic plan in respect of the timberland assets of the Operating LP and KFM LLC, as well as monitoring and assisting with the day-to-day operations of the assets of the Operating LP and KFM LLC, pursuant to a management agreement among the Operating LP, KFM LLC, and Brookfield LP dated October 3, 2005, as amended and restated July 31, 2013 (the "Amended and Restated Management Agreement").
-The Amended and Restated Management Agreement agreement duties concerning the Operating LP and KFM LLC (as more fully described below), may also provide administrative services to the Corporation, to the extent required by the Corporation.
-The Amended and Restated Management Agreement Agreement expires on October 3, 2025, unless terminated in accordance with its terms, subject to automatic renewals for successive ten year terms.
+The Amended and Restated Management Agreement provides that Brookfield LP, in addition to its management duties concerning the Operating LP and KFM LLC (as more fully described below), may also provide administrative services to the Corporation, to the extent required by the Corporation.
+The Amended and Restated Management Agreement expires on October 3, 2025, unless terminated in accordance with its terms, subject to automatic renewals for successive ten year terms.